bljustice/udacity-ab-testing/README.md

 I did not use the Bonferroni correction during my analysis phase.
 The number of pageviews needed for my experiment is 685,325.

 ####Duration vs. Exposure
-I chose to divert 50% of Udacity’s traffic for this experiment, which would require a 35 day duration for the experiment.
+I chose to divert 85% of Udacity’s traffic for this experiment, which would require a 21 day duration for the experiment.

-I chose to divert 50% of traffic because I thought this experiment is a relatively low risk for Udacity.
+I chose to divert 85% of traffic because I thought this experiment is a relatively low risk for Udacity.
 From a high-level, the experiment only adds a small step in between users clicking on the “Start Free-Trial” button and actually starting their free-trial.
-However, to be safe I decided to only divert half of the site’s traffic into the experiment instead of all traffic in case something were to go wrong, such as experiment bugs.
-This only increased the duration of the experiment by about 2.5 weeks, which I thought was justifiable to avoid any possible flaws with the experiment.
+However, to be safe I decided leave a small portion of the site’s traffic out of the experiment in case something were to go wrong, such as experiment bugs.
+This only increased the duration of the experiment by about 3 days, which I thought was justifiable.

 ##Experiment Analysis